mctinker/Map-Tasker/README.md

 #### - Tasker full or partial backup or exported XML file.

-&nbsp;&nbsp;(anyname.xml…you will be prompted to locate and identify your Tasker backup/exported XML file) on your desktop, created by Tasker version 5 or version 6.
+&nbsp;&nbsp;-anyname-.xml: you will be prompted to locate and identify your Tasker backup/exported XML file (e.g. backup.xml) on your desktop, created by Tasker version 5 or version 6.
 Optionally, this can be fetched directly from your Android device (see [Note 2](#2)).

 #### - Ai Analysis